-Airbus’ single-engine H125 is well-suited for oil and gas support duties including pipeline patrols and light-lift cargo flights.
+Airbus’ intermediate single-engine H125 is well-suited for oil and gas support duties including pipeline patrols and light-lift cargo flights.
 Its reliability is proven in quick-turnaround missions, while the use of composite material for the helicopter’s airframe, rotors and main rotor head provide protection against corrosion – reducing maintenance costs.

 The twin-engine H135’s exceptional manoeuvrability, along with its high safety levels and easy cabin access, tailor this helicopter to a variety of oil and gas operations.
 Its simple design enables fast and easy maintenance to ensure optimal dispatch availability and reduced operating costs.
 As a versatile twin-engine platform, it can be equipped with emergency floats, weather/search radar and a Class D-certified external hoist; while the energy-absorbing airframe, crash-resistant seats and fuel cells enhance operational safety.

 Airbus’ twin-engine H145 is recognised for its agility and handling qualities – even in high wind conditions and the constrained operational environment of oil and gas rig landing pads.
 With two powerful turboshaft engines, the rotorcraft provides optimal safety during normal flight conditions and in one-engine inoperative (OEI) scenarios.
 The high-set main rotor and Fenestron® shrouded tail rotor dramatically improve security on the platform.
 Eight passengers have easy access via extra-wide sliding doors on both sides of the aircraft, while rear clamshell doors facilitate the loading and unloading of stretchers, equipment and supplies.